Estimation of integrated volatility of volatility with applications to goodness-of-fit testing: Introduction

 Nowadays, stochastic volatility models are standard tools in the continuous-time modelling of financial time series.
-Typically, the underlying (log) price process is assumed to follow a diffusion process of the form \bee X_t = X_0 + \int_0^t \mu_s ds + \int_0^t \sigma_s dW_s, \eee where $\mu$ and $\sigma$ can be quite general stochastic processes themselves.
-A classical case is where the volatility $\sigma_s^2=\sigma^2(s,X_s)$ is a function of time and state--a situation referred to as the one of a local volatility model.
+Typically, the underlying (log) price process is assumed to follow a diffusion process of the form

+where $\mu$ and $\sigma$ can be quite general stochastic processes themselves.
+A classical case is where the volatility $\sigma _s^2=\sigma^2(s,X_s)$ is a function of time and state -- a situation referred to as the one of a local volatility model.
 It has turned out in empirical finance that such models do not fit the data very well, as some stylised facts such as the leverage effect or volatility clustering cannot be explained using local volatility only.
 Stochastic volatility models, however, are able to reproduce such features, as they bear an additional source of randomness.
-In these models the volatility process is a diffusion process itself, having the representation \bee \sigma_t^2 = \sigma_0^2 + \int_0^t \nu_s ds + \int_0^t \tau_s dV_s, \eee where $\nu$ and $\tau$ again are suitable stochastic processes and $V$ is another Brownian motion, correlated with $W$.
+In these models, the volatility process is a diffusion process itself, and we focus on a rather general situation, namely